Drug and Alcohol Addiction Treatment in South Delhi

 Drug treatment is intended to help addicted individuals stop compulsive drug seeking and use.
 Treatment can occur in a variety of settings, take many different forms, and last for different lengths of time.
 Because drug addiction is typically a chronic disorder characterized by occasional relapses, a short-term, one-time treatment is usually not sufficient.
 For many, treatment is a long-term process that involves multiple interventions and regular monitoring.
 Most patients need long-term or repeated care to stop using completely and recover their lives.

 There are a variety of evidence-based approaches to treating addiction.
-Drug treatment can include behavioral therapy (such as cognitive-behavioral therapy or contingency management), medications, or their combination.
+Drug and Alcohol Addiction Treatment in South Delhi can include behavioral therapy (such as cognitive-behavioral therapy or contingency management), medications, or their combination.
 The specific type of treatment or combination of treatments will vary depending on the patient’s individual needs and, often, on the types of drugs they use.

 Addiction treatment must help the person do the following: